-Category 3 - Neighborhood Location to Services 5 points 3 points 1 point 0 points Located within 1 mile driving Located within 2 miles Located within 2 miles distance of at least 4 of the driving distance of at least driving distance of at least following services: park, 4 of the following services: 2 of the following services: food bank or pantry, bank, park, food bank or pantry, park, food bank or pantry, or credit union, police or fire bank or credit union, police bank or credit union, station, convenience store or fire station, convenience convenience store or dollar or dollar store, pharmacy, or store or dollar store, store, pharmacy, or public public library. pharmacy, or public library. library.
-Category 4 - Location to o Grocery Store As specialty food store may not qu alify as a grocery store. - 5 points 3 points 1 point 0 points Located within 1/2 mile Located within 1 mile driving Located within 2 miles driving distance of a grocery distance of a grocery store. driving distance of a grocery store. store.
-Location to Daycare Center , Public School or Senior Ce nter 5 points 3 points 1 point 0 points Located within 1 mile driving Located within 2 miles distance of a licensed driving distance of a daycare center or K-12 licensed daycare center or public school (family only) or K-12 public school (family senior center (senior only). only) or senior center (senior only).
-Category 6 - Location to Pu ransport for passengers by gro . . lule.
-In cities without fixed route e the general public.
-Taxis, Ub 5 points 3 points 1 point 0 points Site is 1/4 mile walking Site is 1/2 mile walking distance from a bus stop for distance from a bus stop for a fixed-route service. a fixed-route service. or Any city that does not have a fixed-route service and dial-a-ride is available M-F.
+Category 1 - Site Neighborhood 5 points 3 points 1 point 0 points The area within a 1/2 mile The area within a 1/2 mile radius has experienced 2-3 radius has experienced examples of each residential 1-2 examples of either and commercial new residential or commercial construction or renovation in new construction or the past 3 years. renovation in the past 3 years.
+C ategory 2 - Neighborhood I Location to Services 5 points 3 points 1 point 0 points Located within 1 mile driving Located within 2 miles Located within 2 miles distance of at least 4 of the driving distance of at least driving distance of at least following services: park, 4 of the following services: 2 of the following services: food bank or pantry, bank park, food bank or pantry, park, food bank or pantry, or credit union, police or fire bank or credit union, police bank or credit union, station, convenience store or fire station, convenience convenience store or dollar or dollar store, pharmacy, or store or dollar store, store, pharmacy, or public public library. pharmacy, or public library. library.
+Category 3 - Location to Grocery Store As specialty food store may not qu alify as a grocery store.
+5 points 3 points 1 point 0 points Located within 1/2 mile Located within 1 mile driving Located within 2 miles driving distance of a grocery distance of a grocery store. driving distance of a grocery store. store.
+Location to Daycare Center 5 points 3 points 1 point 0 points Located within 1 mile driving distance of a licensed driving distance of a daycare center or K-12 licensed daycare center or public school (family only) or K-12 public school (family senior center (senior only). only) or senior center (senior only).